 - Develop a communication plan with your loved ones such as parents or guardians that addresses when and how often you will be in contact while studying abroad (e.g., a first call home upon arrival in your host country).

 Recommendations for Parents & Guardians

-Parents, families, and guardians can play an important role in the health and safety of study abroad participants by helping them make smart decisions and by influencing their responsible behavior overseas.
-When appropriate, loved ones can support their student by:
+Parents, families, and guardians can play an important role in the health and safety of study abroad students by helping them make smart decisions and by influencing their responsible behavior overseas.
+When appropriate, loved ones may support their student by:

 - Asking your student to share health and safety information related to their study abroad program.
-Although our office provides much of this information on the TTU Study Abroad website, it may also help to read and carefully evaluate the information that is sent directly to your student.
+Although provided on the Texas Tech Study Abroad website, it may also help to read and carefully evaluate the information that is sent directly to your student.

 - Being involved in the decision of your student to enroll in a particular program.

 - Engaging your student in a thorough discussion of safety and behavior issues, insurance needs, and emergency procedures related to living abroad.